Nagaraj-U/Self-Driving-Car-Simulator/README.md

-# Self_Driving_Car
+# Self driving car

-self driving car which learns itself how to drive through reinforcement learning using neural networks.
+Train an end-to-end deep learning model that would let a car drive by itself around the track in a driving simulator

 #Training of car is done by drawing some sand over the screen ( which acts as a obstacle ).